joeattardi/promise-poller/README.md

 In the above example, the entire poll operation will fail if there is not a successful poll within 2 seconds.
 This will reject the master promise.

+## Cancel polling
+You may want to cancel the polling early.
+For example, if the poll fails because of an invalid password, that's not likely to change, so it would be a waste of time to continue to poll.
+To cancel polling early, return `false` from the task function instead of a promise.

 ## Select polling strategy
 By default, `promise-poller` will use a fixed interval between each poll attempt.
 For example, with an `interval` option of 500, the poller will poll approximately every 500 milliseconds.
 This is the `fixed-interval` strategy.
 There are two other strategies available that may better suit your use case.
 To select a polling strategy, specify the `strategy` option, e.g.: